odyslam/odyslam.com/_posts/2022/2022-01-29-gov-of-venice.md

 - **Governance Modules**: The part of the architecture that has to do with the Governance of the DAO.
 Our implementation is based on Governor Bravo by Compound Labs.
 The main module is called the **Merchant Republic** and uses the **Constitution** to execute the proposals.
 - **Guild Council**: An interface that sits between the Guilds and the Merchant Republic.
 It functions as a registry of the Guilds that participate in Governance and proxies messages between a Guild and the Merchant Republic.
-- **Guild**: This particular Guild implementation that is permissionless, meaning that **anyone** can join and most actions require voting from the Guild Members.
+- **Guild**: This particular Guild implementation that is permission-less, meaning that **anyone** can join and most actions require voting from the Guild Members.
 - **Commoner**: A token holder of the Merchant Republic that doesn't belong to a particular Guild.
 - **Guild Member**: A member of the Guild.
 They may or may not be token-holders.
 -